AchrafKassioui/Learning-SpriteKit/README.md

 <img src="Screenshots/SpriteKit-filteringMode.png" alt="SpriteKit-filteringMode" style="width:50%;" />

-On shape nodes, that is, nodes that are drawn programmatically with `SKShapeNode` methods, SpriteKit provides an anti-aliasing switch that probably inherits from Core Graphics:
+For nodes that are drawn programmatically like `SKShapeNode`, SpriteKit provides an anti-aliasing switch that probably inherits from Core Graphics:

 ```swift
 /// stroke edges and caps is smoothed (antialiased) when drawn